Reduced Complexity Sphere Decoding: Proposed Sphere Decoding

-The structure of the new lattice representation (\ref{eq15})-(\ref{eq18}) becomes advantageous after applying the QR decomposition to $\bar{\bf H}$.
-By doing so, and due to the special form of orthogonality between each pair of columns, all elements $R_{k,k+1}$ for $k=1,3,\ldots,2N-1$, in the upper triangular matrix $\bf{R}$ become zero.
 The locations of these zeros introduce orthogonality between the real and imaginary parts of every detected symbol, which can be taken advantage of to reduce the computational complexity of SD.
-The following example is provided to explain this.
+The following example is provided to explain this fact.

-\textsl{Example:} Consider a MIMO system having $N_r=N_t=N=2$, and employing $4$-QAM.
-Then, SD constructs a tree with $2N=4$ levels, where the branches coming out from each node represent the real values in the set $\Omega=\lbrace-1,1\rbrace$.
-This tree is shown in Fig. \ref{fig1}.
-Now using the real-valued lattice representation (\ref{eq15})-(\ref{eq18}), and applying the QR decomposition to the channel matrix, the input-output relation is given by
+\textsl{Example:} Consider a MIMO system with $N_r=N_t=N=2$, and employing $4$-QAM.
+Then, SD constructs a tree with $2N=4$ levels, where the branches coming out from each node represent the real values in the set $\chi=\lbrace-1,1\rbrace$.
+This tree is shown in Fig. \ref{fig:tree_eg}.
+Now using the real-valued lattice representation (\ref{eq:receive_nrr})-(\ref{eq:noise_nrr}), and applying the QR decomposition to the channel matrix, the input-output relation is given by